Are Tektites Meteorites? Understanding These Unique Glassy Objects

 Cultural Uses

-Tektites have been ascribed to various meanings and uses across different cultures.
+Tektites have been ascribed various meanings and uses across different cultures.
 Due to their mysterious nature and origins, some societies valued them as talismans with protective and healing properties.
-In particular, tektite jewellery has been found in archaeological sites, suggesting their use as adornment with possible ceremonial or symbolic significance.
+Mankind's association with tektites returns to prehistoric man, who used them as implements and ornaments.
+In particular, tektite jewellery has been found in archaeological sites, suggesting its use as an adornment with possible ceremonial or symbolic significance.
+Aboriginal Australians have used Tektites as artifacts and ritual objects for over 30,000 years.

-In some cultures, tektites are believed to have psychic abilities, enhance communication and provide clarity of thought, cementing their status as curiosities of the natural world and as objects with metaphysical properties.
+In some cultures, tektites are believed to have psychic abilities, enhance communication, and provide clarity of thought, cementing their status as natural world curiosities and objects with metaphysical properties.
 Their continued use in crystal therapy testifies to their enduring cultural significance.

 Tektite Metaphysical Properties